nitsvutt/airline-data-platform/README.md

 ## Abstract

 This project is a data platform solution for my previous contribution with my partners at **COMNETSAT** called *A Practical Real-time Flight Delay Prediction System using Big Data Technology*<sup>[[1]](#references)</sup>.
-With a bounded resources and research purpose only, the following architecture is a first look to the problem so I only utilize very common technologies (most of them are open-source) to develop the platform, including Apache Kafka, Apache Cassandra, Apache Spark, Apache Airflow, Google Cloud Bigquery and Metabase.
+With a bounded resources and research purpose only, the following architecture is a first look to the problem so I only utilize very common technologies (most of them are open-source) to develop the platform, including Apache Kafka, Apache Cassandra, Apache Spark, Google Cloud Bigquery and Metabase.
 However, the platform still operate well with ~5,1M rows (~2,1GB) of data wrote at the same time.

 ## Introduction